 Thus for calculating RMS of a varying PWM voltage in response to a sine wave may be acquired by multiplying 0.7 (constant) with the peak voltage.

 So for a 9V peak we get 9 x 0.7 = 6.3V, that's the RMS voltage or the average value of a 9V peak to peak PWM simulating a sine wave.

-Why do we Use a PWM or What is the Role of PWM in Electronic Circuits?
+Role of PWM in Electronic Circuits?

 You will find that the PWM concept is essentially associated with

 circuit designs which have inductors involved especially the buck boost topologies such as inverters, SMPS, MPPT, LED driver circuits etc.

 Without an inductor a PWM feature might have no real value or role in a given circuit, this is because only an inductor has the inherent feature of transforming a varying pulse width into an equivalent amount of stepped up (boosted) or stepped down (bucked) voltage or current, which becomes the whole and sole idea of a PWM technology.